Skip to Content

 Back to the top of the page Back to top

-Texas A&M AgriLife Research is updating a septic system database, developed in a previous project, that provides concise locations and details about septic systems in the watershed.
-It will facilitate the current and future septic system remediation projects by identifying areas with a high probability of septic system failure.
+Texas A&M AgriLife Research developed a database that provides concise locations and details about septic systems in the watershed.
+The database will facilitate future septic system remediation projects by easily identifying areas with a high probability of septic system failure.
 These areas can then be targeted for inspections, repairs, and replacements.
+Priority is given to those failing systems located within 2000 feet of an identified waterbody.

 Back to the top of the page Back to top